bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 I could be there for the impromptu late night design chats, but still disconnect during date night because, after all, I finished work *hours* ago.

 This balance has worked really well for me: letting me drive forward larger initiatives (`bevy_color`!
 A huge `leafwing-input-manager` refactor!
 The 0.14 release!) without falling behind on the flood of notifications.
 Would I recommend you use it?
 Probably not!
-It requires a remarkable degree of flexibility that many organizations won't afford you, you need to be driven and self-motivation and frankly, the work-life boundary is far blurrier than most people can live with.
+It requires a egree of flexibility that many organizations won't afford you, you need to be driven and self-motivated and frankly, the work-life boundary is far blurrier than most people can live with.
 But for someone working full-time in open source?
 Absolutely!

 ## Dream Jobs are Still Jobs